andrewkingme/andrewkingme.github.io/about/index.md

 title: /about
 ---

-Andrew King is a visual programmer who specializes in automating and enhancing building information modeling workflows within Autodesk Revit using Dynamo and Python.
+Andrew King is a visual programmer who specializes in automating building information modeling workflows within Autodesk Revit using Dynamo and Python.

 <div class="image-cropper">
     <a href="/contact/"><img src="/about/img/avatar.jpeg" alt="avatar" class="profile-pic"></a>